 Contribution Limits

 How much money can I put in an IUL?
-Indexed universal life has a maximum amount that can be contributed yearly based on age, health, and desired death benefits.
+The maximum annual contribution to an IUL depends on age, health, and desired death benefits.

 Younger and healthier individuals generally have higher annual premium limits.